Saurabh-kulshrestha/Blackjack_Game/README.md

 ## 📂 Project Structure
 blackjack/
-├── black.py # Main game logic and functions
+├── black.py           # 🔹 Main Python file containing all game logic
-├── logo.py # Contains the ASCII Blackjack logo
-├── screenshot.png # Sample game output in terminal
-└── README.md # Project documentation
+├── logo.py            # 🎨 Contains ASCII art logo used at the beginning of the game ├── screenshot.png     # 🖼️ A screenshot showing game execution in the terminal └── README.md          # 📄 Complete project documentation with rules and usage guide

 ---